 But I am not at home, I am not inside, and the weekend is anything but dreary.
 It’s a sunny Saturday morning and I’m strolling through San Diego’s Mercato, an open-air farmers’ market in the Little Italy District.
 Vendors are selling smooth-skinned Fuerte avocados, oranges, grapefruit, and plump Medjool dates.
 I breakfast on ceviche from Poppa’s Fresh Fish Company, and while ceviche for breakfast may sound unconventional, it’s actually invigorating.
-An hour later, I’m standing on the Ocean Beach concrete pier—at one-third mile, the longest on the West Coast—gazing out over the jade-green waters that produced my breakfast.
+An hour later, I’m standing on the Ocean Beach concrete pier—at 1,971 feet, the second-longest pier on the West Coast—gazing out over the jade-green waters that produced my breakfast.
 Looking back toward shore, I see a few surfers paddling in the waves and anglers casting for perch.
 Why is San Diego such a midwinter bargain?
 Just standing here in the sun doing nothing feels like luxury.

 Father Junípero Serra founded San Diego in 1769, when he established Alta California’s ﬁrst mission here.
 Although it was subsequently ransacked by Indians, rocked by earthquakes, burned down, and neglected, the mission complex—now restored—still offers a poignant glimpse of what California was like before the world rushed in.